sagedemage/mywebclass-agile-docs/documentation/theme_1/initiative_1/epics/epic_automate_unit_tests.md

-# Epic: Setup Automated Tests with CI/CD
+# Epic: Automatically Run Unit Tests

 ## Description
-We using GitHub workflows to implement CI/CD.
+We are using GitHub workflows to implement CI/CD.

 ## Tasks
 * A team member has to configure GitHub workflows to implement CI/CD.